-The mountaineering community marked the passing of an era late last week.
+The mountaineering community marked the passing of an era late last week(Last Surviving Member of 1953).
 On Friday, November 20, pioneering adventure and travel writer Jan Morris passed away at the age of 94 after leading a life that included adventure, groundbreaking writing, and pushing the envelope in gender roles.
 She also happened to be the last remaining member of the 1953 British Everest expedition, which was the first to find success on the world’s tallest peak.

 A Journalist Amongst Climbers